Derecho-Project/cascade/README.md

 Please refer to our [paper](https://arxiv.org/pdf/2311.17329) for detailed information.

 # Release status
 As of December 2023, Cascade has the status of a high-quality beta: publicaly available and useable.
-The current version in `master` branch allows the development of sophisticated Cascade applications using C/C++ and Python, the deployment and performance evaluation in environment with or without RDMA support.
-But it is not as stable as we intend for v1.0 release.
+The current `master` branch allows the development of sophisticated Cascade applications using C/C++ and Python.
+Our Cornell deployment and performance evaluation is performed in a cluster computing Ubuntu Linux environment, and we test both with or without RDMA support.
+The master branch is rapidly approaching the level of stability as we intend for v1.0 release, although more burn-in testing is still required.
+In January 2024 we anticipate a v1.0 general release of Cascade.

 Derecho, used by Cascade, is more mature, with significant use since its initial release in April 2019.
-In January 2024 we anticipate a v1.0 general release of Cascade.
+Derecho continues to evolve too, but the rate of new releases is lower.

 ## Plan for v1.0
-In January 2024 we anticipate a v1.0 general release of Cascade, which is a stable version of the current `master` branch.
-We are working on the regression test right now.
-Although we focus on the core function in these release, many experimental features are available in v1.0 is available for test for those who are interested.
+In January 2024 we anticipate a v1.0 general release of Cascade, based on a stable version of the current `master` branch.
+Regression testing is underway on this release right now.
+Although we have decided to focus on Cascade's core functionality in this first general release, we note that many experimental features are available in v1.0, and can be tested or used by those who are interested.
+The experimental functionality includes:
-- C# support for both K/V store client and User-Defined Logic(UDL) development.
+- C# support for both K/V store client and User-Defined Logic (UDL) development.
 - Java language support for K/V store client development.
-- A fuse file system API for easy read-only access to Cascade data.
+- A FUSE file system API for easy read-only access to Cascade data.
+This supports most of the standard POSIX file system API, with the exception of partial file writes (files can be fully overwritten, but we do not allow individual blocks within a file to be separately updated).
-- A high performance collective communication library called [DCCL](https://github.com/derecho-project/dccl) similar to NCCL/RCCL, which is planned to be merged in Cascade later.
+- A high performance collective communication library called [DCCL](https://github.com/derecho-project/dccl).
+DCCL is similar to NCCL/RCCL, and will be expanded to for integrated use with all elements of Cascade later in 2024.
-- An object grouping mechanism called "affinity set", by which data colocation can be finetuned for optimized performance.
+- An object grouping mechanism called "affinity sets", with which data colocation can be fine-tuned to optimize performance when an application depends on multiple objects that would otherwise be spread around due to random hashing within the Cascade sharded K/V storage layer.

 ## Features Planned for v1.1

-Soon after, we are planning a new release v1.1 with some additional features we are constructing right now.
-One highlight is the support for UDL in separate processes/docker containers for with end-to-end zero copy data paths, which improves the security by isolating untrusted application code, and release the power of parallelism for Python UDLs which is contained by Python's GIL.
-Besides that, we plan to include the full affinity set feature and a sophisticated scheduler for cases where a compute cluster is shared.
+Release v1.0 is intended as a baseline.
+Early in 2024 we anticipate a follow-on release v1.1 that will elevate additional features to full support.
+Some of these are already in the system, while others are still being completed as of December 2023.
+One highlight will be support for user-defined logic (UDL) hosted in separate processes/docker containers for with end-to-end zero copy data paths.
+A docker model can improve  security by isolating untrusted application code.
+The approach also allows more parallelism than is possible with UDLs that are running within the Cascade address space per-se (in any single address the Python GIL limits parallelism).
+We plan to include the full affinity set feature and a sophisticated scheduler for cases where a compute cluster is shared.
 The following features might (still) be in 'experimental' state in v1.1
 - DPDK support, which provides performance improvement over TCP in non-RDMA environments.
-- A fuse file system API for read/write access.
+- A FUSE file system API for read/write access.
 - DCCL

 ## Features Planned for v1.2

 By early summer of 2024, we anticipate a v1.2 release that would include enhanced scheduling to cover streaming scenarios and support for "split" computations, in which one AI DFG spans nodes on an edge cluster and nodes in a cloud-hosted framework.
 The experimental features in v1.1 are planned to become standard features.

-Besides, we are expecting a new set of zero-copy optimizations to be included in this release, including the GPUDirect accelerated datapath and the zero-copy multicast mechanism.
-Also, feasibility improvements including application packaging, dynamic application management, and monitoring capabilities are planned in future releases.
+Additionally, we are expecting a new set of zero-copy optimizations to be included in this release, including support for the GPUDirect accelerated datapath and zero-copy integration with Derecho's multicast.
+Improvements more focused on devops will include application packaging, dynamic application management, and monitoring capabilities.

 We recommend coordinating with [Weijia Song](mailto:songweijia@gmail.com) if you plan to experiment with beta features of the system.
 Anyone planning to do so should also commit to posting issues on the GitHub issue tracker in the event of a bug, with a minimal example that triggers the problem (as few lines of code as you can manage).